Introduction of Global Distribution System (GDS)

-GDS is a global computerised booking system that is used as the single point of entry to airline seats, hotels, car rentals and other travel-related services by travel agencies and travel booking sites.
+GDS is a global computerized booking system that is used as the single point of entry to airline seats, hotels, car rentals and other travel-related services by travel agencies and travel booking sites.

 GDS is the Global Distribution System.
 Airline tickets, vehicle rentals, hotel reservations, and vacation packages are all included.
 It allows customers to purchase tickets from a range of providers and airlines.

-It provides managers as well as technology staff with the opportunity of reviewing information, comparing prices and schedules and shopping from multiple vendors in real-time to establish a quick and efficient route for their customers.
+It provides managers as well as technical staff with the opportunity of reviewing information, comparing prices and schedules and shop from multiple vendors in real-time to establish a quick and efficient route for their customers.

 In collaboration with IBM and American Airlines, the first GDS, known as Sabre, was established with the explicit aim of automation of the internal airline booking system.

-All flights were manually booked and handled by airline reservationists prior to its inception in the early 1960s, leading in a time-consuming, labour-intensive, and easily mismanaged procedure.
+All flights were manually booked and handled by airline reservationists prior to its inception in the early 1960s, leading in a time-consuming, labor-intensive, and easily mismanaged procedure.

 Sabre transformed the industry, spawning the development of several additional GDS, each catering to a different airline or airline group.